gcassel/Modular-Organizing-Terminology/compound-terms/ufc-minor-decision-authorization.md

 #### Definition

-The UFC Minor Decision Authorization, if defined, is a specific dollar limit which all official Associates and Contractors are allowed to spend on well-documented minor decisions.
+The UFC Minor Decision Authorization, if defined, is a specific dollar limit which all official Associates and Contractors are allowed to spend on well-documented minor decisions on behalf of UFC or a UFC Project.

 #### Notes